• Skip to primary navigation

 How smart to have the builder add window boxes when the house was being built!

-A few more to show you!
+I have a few more to show you!
 I just love looking through my flower pictures in the winter.
 It helps cheer me up then.
-This is a simple petunia arrangement but the trellis adds some height and visual interest.
-I'm planning on doing something similar but am thinking about having a climbing plant in the middle.
-This type of trellis is not expensive, especially for how much visual interest they give!
+This is a simple petunia arrangement, but the trellis adds some height and visual interest.
+I'm planning on doing something similar, but I am thinking about having a climbing plant in the middle.
+This type of trellis is not expensive, especially for how much visual interest it gives!

 different colored petunias and million bells in a urn style planter